Choonholic/ChzzkDownloader/doc/en-US/how_to_control_chzzk_transport_finalizer.en-US.md

-# How To Control Chzzk Live Finalizer Externally Using JSON-RPC
+# How To Control Chzzk Transport Finalizer Externally Using JSON-RPC

 ## Chzzk Downloader Suite JSON-RPC Specifications
 Chzzk Downloader Suite supports single request of [JSON-RPC 2.0 Specifications](https://www.jsonrpc.org/specification) to control externally.

 ## How To Activate Server
-Execute Chzzk Live Finalizer with `--rpc` option.
+Execute Chzzk Transport Finalizer with `--rpc` option.

 ## How To Connect To Server
 Internal JSON-RPC server accepts socket connections.